Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Abstract

 \section{Abstract}

 We introduce LM-LRSGA, a limited-memory variant of Low-Rank Symplectic Gradient Adjustment (LRSGA) for differentiable games.
-It is an iterative scheme for approximating Nash equilibria at first-order cost while preserving the stabilizing benefits of second-order information.
+It is an iterative scheme for approximating Nash equilibria with first-order-like cost while retaining the stabilizing effect of symplectic second-order corrections via low-rank information.
 By storing only a limited history of curvature pairs, LM-LRSGA is well suited to high-parameter competitive models such as GANs.
+In particular, we provide a per-iteration spectral stability condition for LRSGA near Nash equilibria, a limited‑memory implementation (LM‑LRSGA) based on adapted two‑loop recursions together with a local convergence analysis for fixed history length, and an empirical evaluation on GAN training on MNIST and Fashion-MNIST, including spectral diagnostics of the training dynamics.